 Best 120mm Fan

-You're here because you decided to pick up a 120mm fan for your PC.
-You're making the right choice!
-However, we know that the process of picking out the right model can be draining.
-How do you choose when the market is overflowing with options?
+You’re here because you want to know the best 120mm fan for your PC build.
+However, we know that the process of picking out the right model can be draining: how do you choose when the market is overflowing with options?

 To make the process simpler, we have compiled this comprehensive buying guide.
-We'll talk about what you need to look out for, the various types of case fans, and most of all: the best 120mm fans that are currently available in 2020.
+We’ll talk about what you need to look out for, the various types of case fans, and most of all: the best 120mm fans that are currently available.

 How We Choose